eliseomartelli/eliseomartelli.it/data/blog/2025-04-11-carlostsoul.md

 Today, during a conversation with my friend Roberto, I realized that I might not purchase another car if electric vehicles (EVs) become the sole option available.
-Over the past 15 years, EVs have gained significant traction on Italian roads, transforming the automotive landscape in Italy.
+Over the past 15 years, EVs, SUVs and crossovers have gained significant traction on Italian roads, transforming the automotive landscape in Italy.

 One notable shift is the decline of traditional car ownership.
 Instead, short-term leasing and subscription models have become more prevalent.
 This